 Alternatively each DECT PP and DECT FP can be assigned a unique (IEEE) MAC-48 address additionally to the DECT identities to be used by the 6LoWPAN.
-When such approach, the FP and PP have to implement a mapping between used MAC-48 addresses and DECT identities.
+With such an approach, the FP and PP have to implement a mapping between used MAC-48 addresses and DECT identities.